Old Black (Great Smoky Mountains)

-Old Black gets its name from the dense Southern Appalachian spruce-fir forest that coats its higher elevations.
+Old Black gets its name from the dense Southern Appalachian spruce–fir forest that covers its higher elevations.
 From afar, this forest takes on a dark green character, especially in cooler months when contrasted with the brown hardwood forest in lower elevations.
-This forest also adds to Old Black's blunt appearance— that of a low pyramid with a wide base.
+This forest also adds to Old Black's blunt appearance—that of a low pyramid with a wide base.

 Geology

 Old Black comprises Thunderhead sandstone, a type of Precambrian metamorphic rock common throughout the Smokies.
 The rock is part of the Ocoee Supergroup, which was formed from ocean sediments nearly a billion years ago.
 The mountain was created over 200 million years ago during the Appalachian orogeny, when the North American and African plates collided, thrusting the rock upward.

 History

 Arnold Guyot first measured the elevation of Old Black on his survey of the crest of the Smokies in the late 1850s.
 Guyot measured the mountain's elevation at 6373 ft, missing the modern measurement by just three feet.
 While Guyot initially named the mountain "Mount Henry" after the director of the Smithsonian Institution, "Old Black" was the name that stuck.

-Laura Thornborough, a writer who made several excursions to the area in the 1930s, recalled the thick spruce forest that dominates in the Eastern Smokies:
+In 1935, the CCC constructed a segment of the Appalachian Trail across the western slope of Old Black.
+Laura Thornborough, a writer who made several excursions to the area in the 1930s, recalls the thick spruce forest that dominates in the eastern Smokies:

 In 1984, an F-4 Phantom fighter plane crashed into the ridge between Inadu Knob and Old Black.
-Some of the wreckage from this crash remains scattered about the area, with a number of fragments located in an area along the Appalachian Trail about a quarter-mile west of the trail's junction with the Snake Den Ridge Trail.
+Some of the wreckage from this crash remains scattered about the area, with some fragments located in an area along the Appalachian Trail about a quarter-mile west of the trail's junction with the Snake Den Ridge Trail.
 A short spur trail winds through the wreckage.

-In 1935, the CCC constructed a segment of the Appalachian Trail across the western slope of Old Black.